-Assignments are due by the end of the class.
-If you submit on paper, please submit your assignment to the instructor at the beginning of the class.
+Assignments are due by 4:00pm on the due date.
+If you submit on paper, please submit your assignment to the instructor at the beginning of the class, or leave it in the mailbox on her office door.
 Paper assignments will receive hand-written feedback.

 If you submit your assignment electronically, it must be a-mailed in PDF format (other formats will not be accepted), and must be date-stamped no later than the end of the day's class.
 PDF assignments will receive feedback via file annotation.
 The comments can be accessed in Adobe Reader (free software - link provided on Moodle).
+Ensure that your file name is in the following format: